-- 4.1.1 The PHA has approved this policy document in recognition of its responsibilities in relation to the protection and use of personal information as governed by the Data Protection Act 2018 and GDPR. - 4.1.2 The PHA requires that Management make appropriate arrangements to ensure communication of this policy to all levels of staff within the organisation and ensure that staff receive and attend training courses relating to this particular subject. - 4.1.3 Any queries arising in relation to this policy should be directed to the Senior Operations Manager (Delivery).
+- 4.1.1 The PHA has approved this policy document in recognition of its responsibilities in relation to the protection and use of personal information as governed by the Data Protection Act 2018 and UK GDPR. - 4.1.2 The PHA requires that Management make appropriate arrangements to ensure communication of this policy to all levels of staff within the organisation and ensure that staff receive and attend training courses relating to this particular subject. - 4.1.3 Any queries arising in relation to this policy should be directed to the Senior Operations Manager (Delivery)/IG Team (IGTeam.PHA@hscni.net).